When you combine coconut milk with fresh herbs and spices, the result is a fragrant, intensely flavored dish called Thai curry, or kaeng in Thai.

 Thai curry almost always has some meat or poultry in it and is served with rice.
 You can also order Thai curry with tofu, but vegetarians should be aware that Thai curry universally contains shrimp paste and fish sauce.
 Also, if you’re not a fan of spicier dishes, you can request your curry be made “mai pet,” which is a restaurant term in Thailand for “not spicy.”

 If you're visiting Thailand, there is no shortage of restaurants and street markets that offer one of these popular Thai curry dishes.
 From Penang to Massaman, discover the subtleties of flavor only found in this staple of Thai cuisine.

 There are a few important elements of Thai food culture you should keep in mind on your trip to Thailand to prevent offending any of the locals as there are a few distinct differences between American traditions and those of the Eastern World.

-Breakfast, lunch, and dinner meals are often one in the same, with all dishes served throughout the day; whether it’s a Thai kabob or a bowl of rice soup, Thai people enjoy a variety of dishes depending on where they are and the time they have to eat.
+Breakfast, lunch, and dinner meals are often one and the same, with all dishes served throughout the day; whether it’s a Thai kabob or a bowl of rice soup, Thai people enjoy a variety of dishes depending on where they are, and the time they have to eat.

 Dishes are also typically shared when going out to eat at restaurants in Thailand.
 Although each person in a dinner party usually orders their “own” dish, the entire party shares the meal.
 Also, it is considered extremely rude to throw out food, so you should avoid leaving leftovers as it might offend the owners and even other patrons.